raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ## Install the Sense HAT

 This is where we're going to deviate from what's inside the Astro Pi flight unit.
-The flight units have another circuit board in between the Raspberry Pi and Sense HAT which holds a real-time clock, oscillator crystal and backup battery.
+The flight units have another circuit board in between the Raspberry Pi and Sense HAT which holds a real-time clock, oscillator crystal, and backup battery.
 This RTC board also has some pins that the six push buttons connect to.
 Unfortunately, this is not available to the public.

 Our goal was to keep the 3D printed flight case as *faithful* to the original as possible, so the decision was taken to *not* alter it to accommodate the absence of this board.
 It may be possible for us to release the Gerber files for it in the future so that people can make their own.